 For compacted soils, raking up the plugs will go a long way.
 Otherwise, these plugs will break down back into the soil.
 If your soil is not compacted, plug removal is not necessary.

 There’s no need to own the mack daddy of lawn aeration equipment outright (and let it collect dust in the garage with your high school trophies) because you won’t aerate your lawn all that frequently.
 Rent the equipment from a local hardware store, or hire a local landscaper.

 To maximize benefits of core aeration, you want it to be synchronized with peak growth of your lawn.
 For cool-season grasses, you’ll want temperatures to be between 60 – 75 degrees for several weeks after the aerating.
 (80 – 95 degrees for warm-season grasses.)
 These temperature ranges are more so guidelines as opposed to strict rules; your lawn will be fine if the weather gets outside of this 15-degree window.

 This creates a choice for cool-season grasses: is it better to aerate in the spring or fall?
 It really depends on your own goals and challenges with your lawn.
 Aerating in the spring will have a better benefit over the whole growing season, but can also be inviting to spring weeds like dandelions.
 Aerating in the fall has fewer weed risks, but then you’re getting close to the end of the growing season.
 It really depends on you and your lawn.

-Most people find that aerating once a year is plenty; some yards don’t even need it that often and can be aerated once every two or three years.
-High-traffic areas or lawns that are loved by playful kids and dogs can benefit from yearly care.
+Some yards don’t need aeration or don’t need it very often and can be aerated once every two or three years.
+High-traffic areas with compact prone soils can benefit from yearly care.
 If you’re aerating in the fall, be sure to faithfully remove as much lawn thatch as possible by raking deep rather than just skimming the autumn leaves off the top of the lawn.